Paul Clayton (singer): Alleged plagiarism by Bob Dylan

-Bob Dylan's friendship with Clayton dated back to 1961, Dylan's first year in New York City.
-Dylan traveled cross-country with Clayton and two other friends in 1964, during which they visited poet Carl Sandburg in North Carolina, attended Mardi Gras in New Orleans and rendezvoused with Joan Baez in California.
+Bob Dylan's friendship with Clayton dates back to 1961, Dylan's first year in New York City.
+As a means to mend fences, Dylan traveled cross-country with Clayton and two other friends in 1964, during which they visited poet Carl Sandburg in North Carolina, attended Mardi Gras in New Orleans and rendezvoused with Joan Baez in California.

 In an interview published as part of a history of Greenwich Village folk club Gerde's Folk City, folk singer Barry Kornfeld described how Clayton's "Who's Gonna Buy You Ribbons (When I'm Gone)" morphed into Dylan's Don't Think Twice, It's All Right:

 Dylan's and Clayton's publishing companies sued each other over the alleged plagiarism.
 As it turned out, Clayton's song was derived from an earlier folk song entitled "Who's Gonna Buy You Chickens When I'm Gone?", which was in the public domain.
-The lawsuits, which were settled out of court, had no effect on the friendship between the two songwriters.
+The lawsuits, which were settled out of court, had little effect on the friendship between the two songwriters.

 In the notes to Biograph (1985), Dylan acknowledges that "'Don't Think Twice' was a riff that Paul [Clayton] had."
 He also credits Clayton for the melody line to "Percy's Song".

 In 1970, Dylan recorded "Gotta Travel On", a song copyrighted by Clayton, as the 14th track of his album Self Portrait.

+Personal life

+Clayton's sexual identity emerged during college.
+The university had an almost entirely male student body, and a gay subculture had existed there for many years.
+Due to the university's conservative values, it all remained closeted.
+Throughout his life Clayton remained closeted, only having a private romantic life.

+In February 1966, Paul and two friends were arrested in a federal drug raid on three houses in the university neighborhood in Charlottesville, VA.
+As he was arrested he is quoted as saying, "I'm much more concerned with Gingerbread (a song he was writing at the time) than marijuana."
+Although the raid produced an ounce of marijuana, the charges were dropped on March 14, 1967, against the 36-year-old Folklorist on the grounds of illegally obtained search warrants.

 Suicide

-On March 30, 1967, he died by suicide by taking an electric heater into his bathtub.
+Just a few days after his drug charge was dropped, on March 30, 1967, Clayton died by suicide at his apartment in New York, using an electric heater into his bathtub.
 He is buried at Oak Grove Cemetery, New Bedford, Massachusetts.